giyu51/zabbix-graphs-bottleneck-classification/README.md

 In the **[main.ipynb](./main.ipynb)** file, you have the flexibility to customize various parameters to tailor the image classification and model training process according to your specific requirements.
 These parameters allow you to control aspects such as *directory paths*, *image settings*, *batch size*, *class names*, *training epochs*, and even the *model structure*.

-By adjusting these customization parameters, you can adapt the project to different datasets, image dimensions, training preferences, and even experiment with different model architectures.
+By adjusting these parameters, you can adapt the project to different datasets, image dimensions, training preferences, and even experiment with different model architectures.

 ```python